Thorlabs/Light_Analysis_Examples/C++/Thorlabs PMxxx Power Meters/TLPMX_dll/Fast Mode/README.md

 averaging or dBm unit.
 Please refer to the Meter datasheet to get the fast mode data rate.
 For PM5020 this is 100000 Samples per Seconds.

-For more technical background information about Fast Mode refer to SCPI command description.
-You can find a description for every Meter in the commandDocu folder.
-For example the PM103 SCPI command description html file.
+For more technical background information about Burst Mode refer to SCPI command description.
+You can find a description for every Meter in the  [commandDocu](../../../../Python/Thorlabs%20PMxxx%20Power%20Meters/scpi/commandDocu) folder.
+For example the PM103 [SCPI command description](https://htmlpreview.github.io/?https://github.com/Selanarixx/Light_Analysis_Examples/blob/develop/Python/Thorlabs%20PMxxx%20Power%20Meters/scpi/commandDocu/pm103.html) html file.

 ## Limitations
 Please be aware the stream requires a high transfer bandwidth.
 Because of this you can not use